Tom Harris is injured in a high school football game and ends up in the hospital.

 “Is there anything else?”
 Tanner asked.

-“No. You and Tom have provided us with enough information so we can insist that the NCS take action.
-I’ll be meeting with Principal Freitas and Athletic Director Lowry to determine our next step.
+Coach Reynolds replied, “No. You and Tom have provided us with enough information so we can insist that the NCS take action, and perhaps the CIF, too.
+I’ll be meeting with Principal Freitas and Athletic Director Lowry today to determine our next step.
 We’ll make sure you and Tom are both kept in the loop.”

 “Great.
 Thanks, both of you.
 I’ve gotta head across campus for my fourth period class now.”
 Tanner turned and looked at Coach Reynolds.
 “I’ll see you seventh period tomorrow.”